GaryHo34/SeattleBot/README.md

 # Seattle Bot

-This is a **Facebook Messenger Bot** aiming to provide users with Seattle local recommendations and travel information.
+This is a **Facebook Messenger Bot** implemented with FastAPI.
+It aims to provide users with Seattle local information and build wrapper for Facebook messenger platform for ease of use.

 ---